 Deploy MDM: Execute Configure_MDM_Interactive.sh from the /tmp directory in the container

 The container created has MDM extracted under folder /opt/IBM/MDM.¬† The WAS Profile folder at /opt/IBM/WebSphere/AppServer/profiles/AppSrv01 is copied from the corresponding folder in the host.¬† MDM has to be deployed on the WAS Base Profile and a database.¬† This can be performed by executing the script Configure_MDM_Interactive.sh which is available in folder /tmp in the container.¬† The container gives you the flexibility to point to a remote database.
 In order to point to a custom database, provide value for the below prompt as n during execution of the script.

 Are you using the provided Docker db2 container for this MDM instance?
 [Valid options: y,n]

-Details on the database host, port, name, user, schema, password and tablespace names have to be provided as values to a script /tmp/Configure_MDM_Interactive.sh that enables MDM deployment¬† The container also provides options to select a specific industry type, trigger type, time zone, usage of Kafka for enabling Publisher and Functional Dashboard, usage of WMQ for messaging and the user interfaces to be deployed.¬† These values are also taken as inputs by the above mentioned script.
+When you plan to deploy on a remote database details on the database host, port, name, user, schema, password and tablespace names have to be provided as values to a script /tmp/Configure_MDM_Interactive.sh that enables MDM deployment¬† The container also provides options to select a specific industry type, trigger type, time zone, usage of Kafka for enabling Publisher and Functional Dashboard, usage of WMQ for messaging and the user interfaces to be deployed.¬† These values are also taken as inputs by the above mentioned script.